nevinkopp/nevinkopp.github.io/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
     Select SOTA tracking models trained and tested on the newly enhanced UVOT-400 dataset.
 </div>

-From the graph above, we are able to see further performance improvements (about 5% in the best case as compared to the non enhanced images).
+From the graph above, we are able to see further performance improvements (about 5% in the best case compared to the non-enhanced images).

 Future work

-Even though performance was increased with both training and image enhancement, there is still about a 20% gap in performance when applying modern SOTA tracker models to underwater images vs open air images (in the best case).
-This indicates the need for underwater specific trackers in order to obtain more robust models which can be used in the real world.
+Even though performance increased with both training and image enhancement, there is still about a 20% gap in performance when applying modern SOTA tracker models to underwater images vs open-air images (in the best case).
+This indicates the need for underwater-specific trackers in order to obtain more robust models that can be used in the real world.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">